-You must be 18 years old and a current student who will also be enrolled in school during the next academic year.
-For example, a student graduating in Spring 2018 who will enroll in college or graduate school in Fall 2018 is eligible.
+You must be 18 years old and be enrolled as a full-time college/university student during the next academic year.
+For example, a student graduating in Spring 2023 who will enroll in college or graduate school in Fall 2023 is eligible.
 A student graduating this semester and not enrolling in additional classes or graduate school is not eligible.

 I have a trip planned during the internship.
 Am I still eligible?

 Scheduling is usually flexible.
 Each student must negotiate their schedule with their mentor; however, missing more than one week of the program is not advisable.
 Symposium attendance is mandatory.